FireBlinkLTD/rulex/README.md

 // Init engine with rules Excel file await engine.init("path/to/rules.xlsx");

-// Process fact with the engine
+// Process fact
 // Note: returned fact will be a different object, so fact !== initialFact not just by type, but also values may be different if they were modified by actions const {fact, context, result} = await engine.process(initialFact);

+// Process fact with extra default context variables const {fact, context, result} = await engine.process(initialFact, {
+  extraContextVariable: true
+});

+// Process fact and get detailed explanation (for debug purposes)
+// Make sure not to use the debug property in production as it adds a performance hit const {fact, context, result, explanation} = await engine.process(initialFact, {}, true);
 ```

 ## Excel File